MicrosoftDocs/dataexplorer-docs/data-explorer/vnet-deployment.md

 * **Public IP**: Used for accessing the cluster from outside the VNet for management and monitoring, and as a source address for outbound connections started from the cluster.

 > [!IMPORTANT]
-> The default NSG rules will block access to the Public IP outside of Azure.
-In order to reach the Public Endpoint you need to add an exception in the NSG for your Public IP address or addresses.
+> The default NSG rules block access to Public IP addresses outside the VNet.
+In order to reach a public endpoint, you must add an exception for your Public IP addresses in the NSG.

 The following DNS records are created to access the service: